Adam's Opticks | A Science and Philosophy Blog

 First question: What are imaginary numbers?
 There's a fascinating introduction to the subject available as part of the BBC's In Our Time archive, but I'll précis the basics for you now:

-i - is an example.
+An imaginary number is that which gives a negative result when multiplied by itself.
+The square root of minus one - also known as i - is an example.
 The most astonishing thing about imaginary numbers (though perhaps their name ought to have given us fair warning) is that they don't 'exist' in the real world.
 One cannot count or measure with them.
 And yet - when embedded in equations - they have proven extraordinarily helpful in providing verifiably accurate solutions to real world problems.
 Imaginary numbers are crucial conceptual tools in contemporary scientific models of electromagnetism, fluid dynamics and quantum mechanics for example.

 How can this possibly be?
 How can something that doesn't exist describe something that does?